DiegoDerksen/homemediaserver/Nvidiashield-debloating/README.md

 * Note the IP address of the Shield to access it through ADB

 ### 1c.
 Connect to shield through ADB
-After installing ADB on your PC/Mac (If you're on Windows go to the extracted ADB folder and use the commands)
+After installing ADB on your PC/Mac (If you're on Windows go to the extracted ADB folder open up a Command Prompt/Terminal instance from the same directory as this ADB executable.
+This can be done by holding Shift and right-clicking within the folder and then clicking Open command window here or Open PowerShell window here)
 * Use the terminal/cmd to type the following command
 ```
 adb connect (IP-of-your-Shield)